dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

   * math:   `5px + 10px`

 ???
-* ascending: no way to select a parent of something
+* ascending: no way to select a parent of something (when render tree is walked there is no backing up)
 * z-index has a scope and looks for nearest absolute or relative parent
 * nesting: can nest rules so each rule doesn't ahve to have the whole selector
 * mixins:  like functions -- especially useful for vendor prefixes